COUNTY ORDINANCES & HOW THEY ARE CREATED AND ADMINISTERED

 Mountain Ridge Protection

-The Mountain Ridge Protection Ordinance regulates the construction of tall buildings or structures on mountain ridges whose elevation is at least 500 feet above the elevation of an adjacent valley floor, and includes Dunn's Rock.
+The Mountain Ridge Protection Ordinance regulates the construction of tall buildings or structures on mountain ridges defined as those whose elevation is at least 500 feet above the elevation of an adjacent valley floor and at least 3,000 feet in elevation.
+Transylvania GIS has a layer depicting parcels containing protected mountain ridges.

 Pisgah Forest Community Zoning